EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Margossian. root finder: I realize we were going with Eigen's dogleg method, but we should consider KINSOL's solver, which will be easier to parallelize.

+Gabry.
+Need to decide on rstanarm default behavior with priors before Andrew's book.
+We have a meeting to discuss rstanarm issues Friday AM but it would be good to get everyone's opinion today and then a subset of us can discuss in more detail Friday.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._